 3. Mouth and Teeth Health

-Coconut oil can be used for oil pulling, which is an Ayurvedic practice that works to detoxify the mouth, remove plaque and bacteria, and freshen breath.
-Swish one tablespoon of coconut oil in your mouth for 10-2o minutes and then dump the oil into the trash.
+It can be used for oil pulling, which is an Ayurvedic practice that works to detoxify the mouth, remove plaque and bacteria, and freshen breath.
+Swish one tablespoon of coconut oil in your mouth for 10–2o minutes, and then dump the oil into the trash.

 4. DIY Natural Remedy Recipes